Strasbourg-Ville station

 Strasbourg-Ville station (French: Gare de Strasbourg-Ville) is the main railway station in the city of Strasbourg, Bas-Rhin, France.
 It is the eastern terminus of the Paris-Est–Strasbourg-Ville railway.
 The current core building, an example of historicist architecture of the Wilhelminian period, replaced a previous station inaugurated in 1852, later turned into a covered market and ultimately demolished.

-With over 20 million passengers in 2018, Strasbourg-Ville is one of the busiest railway stations in France, second only to Lyon-Part-Dieu outside of the Île-de-France.
+With 24.5 million passengers in 2024, Strasbourg-Ville is one of the busiest railway stations in France outside of the Île-de-France.

 Previous history

 Strasbourg's first railway station was inaugurated on 19 September 1841 with the opening of the Strasbourg–Basel railway.
 It was situated far from the city center, in the district of Koenigshoffen.
 On 11 July 1846, it was moved to the city center; a new building was designed (as a terminus station) by the French architect Jean-André Weyer (1805–??) and inaugurated on 18 July 1852 by Président Bonaparte.
 After the German annexation of Alsace following the Franco-Prussian War and as part of the general rebuilding of the town after the Siege of Strasbourg, the construction of a larger station (not a terminus station) in the Neustadt was decided and began in 1878.
 Weyer's station became Strasbourg's central market hall in 1884.
 It was demolished in 1974.